SamX23/ideas/README.md

   Uses PWA to create simple web app shows you a random ayah, the tech would be using next, bootstrap and hosted on vercel.
 It also has a design of mobile first and having a menu to search certain surah and ayah.

   The main display will shows ayah, surah details, and translation in Bahasa.
 API will be using http://alquran.cloud/ or this one https://github.com/sutanlab/quran-api

+  Already implemented on this repository - [Qur'an Randomizer](https://github.com/SamX23/read-random-ayah).

+- A react version of Utas

+  So I just came up with an idea of recreating an Indonesian growing startup as online shop platform, Utas.co.
+Do not know why but I would love to try creating react version of this app, surely front end only.